Post Traumatic Stress Disorder

 WHAT IS PTSD?

-Post Traumatic Stress Disorder (PTSD) is an extreme anxiety disorder that can develop either after exposure to a traumatic event, or exposure to many smaller events over time (C-PTSD).
-Sufferers often develop PTSD after experiencing an event that caused them to feel extreme fear, shock or helplessness such as a car accident, wartime atrocity, a sudden bereavement, or being repeatedly exposed to trauma such as childhood sexual abuse or violence.
+Post Traumatic Stress Disorder (PTSD) is an extreme anxiety disorder that can develop either after exposure to an intensely traumatic event, or exposure to repeated traumatic events over time (C-PTSD).
+Sufferers often develop PTSD/C-PTSD after experiencing an event that caused them to feel extreme terror, shock or helplessness such as a car accident, wartime atrocity, a sudden bereavement, or being repeatedly exposed to trauma such as childhood sexual, physical or emotional abuse.

-Our psychotherapists use a combination of evidence-based therapies to unravel the traumatic events and triggers that are leading to powerful flashbacks, nightmares and extreme waking anxiety.
-Using a two-step technique, Experience Learning – Life Learning, in our PTSD therapy, we show you how to capture important subsconscious information from past experiences by finding the objective learning that has come from this experience.
-The application of this psychotherapeutic technique isolates the belief(s) causing the PTSD from the acute traumatic experience(s) in question and brings lasting relief to the feelings that have been weighing you down.
+If you or anyone you know is suffering from PTSD, trauma healing retreats can help.
+At Palladium Private, we have diversely-qualified psychologists and psychotherapists who use a combination of evidence-based therapies and holistic therapies to unravel the traumatic events and triggers leading to powerful flashbacks, nightmares and extreme waking anxiety.
+Using a two-step technique in our PTSD recovery retreat program – Experience Learning and Life Learning – we show you how to capture important subsconscious information from past experiences by finding the objective learning that has come from this experience.
+The application of this psychotherapeutic technique during trauma healing retreats isolates the belief(s) causing PTSD from the acute traumatic experience(s) in question and brings lasting relief to the feelings and unwanted reactions that have been making life unbearable.

-We understand that re-visiting these unwanted and unpleasant events will be confronting and highly uncomfortable.
-We know you cannot forget the traumatic incidences that occurred, nor can they be changed.
-However, we can teach you a new way of looking at past experiences in a different light.
-This is powerful and life-changing, giving you a real way to reduce your ongoing trauma and eliminate the PTSD symptoms.
-Our skilled therapist take a delicate, yet pro-active approach, allowing you to gain greater control of your physical and emotional responses – and ultimately your functionality and happiness.
+We understand that re-visiting these terrifying or repellant events will be confronting and highly uncomfortable.
+We know you cannot forget the traumatic incidents that occurred, nor can they be changed.
+However, we encourage you to consider undertaking holistic rehab for trauma at Palladium Private, where we guide you through a transformative journey toward healing.
+We can teach you new ways of framing past experiences in a different light.
+This is powerful and life-changing, giving you a tangible way to disempower the ongoing trauma and eliminate the PTSD symptoms.
+Our trauma therapy retreat provides a supportive environment for healing, with a focus on holistic wellbeing.
+Our highly-qualified therapists take a delicate, yet proactive approach, allowing you to gain greater control of your physical and emotional responses – and ultimately your functionality, quality of life and happiness.

 What Causes PTSD?